visualitypl/textris/README.md

 > You can safely pass ActiveRecord records as delayed action arguments.
 ActiveJob uses [GlobalID](https://github.com/rails/activemodel-globalid/) to serialize them for scheduled delivery.

+By default, `textris` queue will be used by the *Textris::Delay::ActiveJob::Job* job.

 #### Direct Sidekiq integration

-> As of Rails 4.2, the ActiveJob is the recommended way for background job handling and it does support Sidekiq as its backend, so please see chapter above if you're using Rails 4.2 or above.
+> As of Rails 4.2, ActiveJob is the recommended way for background job handling and it does support Sidekiq as its backend, so please see [chapter above](#activejob-integration) if you're using Rails 4.2 or above.
 Otherwise, keep on reading to use textris with Sidekiq regardless of your Rails version.

 Thanks to Sidekiq integration, you can send text messages in the background to speed things up, retry in case of failures or just to do it at specific time.
 To do so, use one of three delay methods: